 - Defining main key performance indicators (KPI).

-- Advance audience segmentation intelligence to identify emotional, lifestyle and informational details.
+- Advanced audience segmentation intelligence to identify emotional, lifestyle, and informational details.

 - Conceive a clear value proposition based on data, using it as a base from which to identify digital behaviors.